 This article will guide you through the best 5 ways that you can transfer photos from your iPhone, iPod or iPad to your laptop:

-Using popular transfer software TouchCopy, you can set a folder on your computer to transfer your iPhone photos to.
+Using the trusted iPhone backup solution TouchCopy, you can set a folder on your computer to transfer your iPhone photos to.
 The beauty of this method is that you will never create duplicates of photos that you have already copied.

-On Windows, you can use TouchCopy's Export Photos function, to essentially sync the photos from your iPhone with your chosen folder on your computer.
+You can use TouchCopy's Export Photos function, to make regular backups of iPhone photos to a chosen folder on your computer.
 TouchCopy will show you which iPhone photos are not yet in the destination folder!
 Let's see how it works...

 Great!
 Now when you go and take some new pictures on your iPhone, you can do the same process with TouchCopy and the software will show only the new photos that you have not yet copied to your computer.